keplersj/Define/README.md

 Common Files
 ============

-All files that need to be accessed by multiple projects are in the root folder of Define.
+All files that need to be accessed by multiple projects are in the root folder of the Define Project repository.
 This is intended and not a lack of organization.

 License
 =======